aurigma/php-asset-storage-client/docs/Api/ColorProfilesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$id = 'id_example'; // string | Entity unique identifier
+$id = 'id_example'; // string | Entity identifier.
-$attachment = True; // bool | If set to 'true', file will be provided as an attachment with proper filename supplied (default value is 'false')
+$attachment = True; // bool | Indicates if file should be provided as an attachment with proper filename supplied (default value is 'false').
 $tenant_id = 56; // int | Tenant identifier

 try {